TilenBerlak/web-technologies/README.md

-# web-technologies
+# Web Technologies
-Everything for the Web Technologies university course
+A collection of exercises and lab assigments for Web Technologies university course.